Super Bowl XXXVIII: Playoffs

 The Panthers became the first No. 3 seed to advance to the Super Bowl since the league expanded to a 12-team playoff format in 1990.
 In doing so, they were also the first division winner to advance to the league championship after playing three playoff games.
 All other instances up to this point where teams advanced to the Super Bowl after playing all three rounds of the playoffs were wild card teams in Super Bowls XV, XX, XXVII, XXXII, XXXIV, and XXXV.
 Prior to Super Bowl XVII, the Miami Dolphins and Washington Redskins both won three playoff games to reach the Super Bowl, but that came during the strike-shortened 1982 season when the regular season was reduced to nine games and the playoffs were expanded to 16 teams, with no teams receiving first-round byes.
 Since then, there have been seven instances of teams advancing to the Super Bowl after playing three playoff games: the Pittsburgh Steelers in Super Bowl XL as the No. 6 seeded team, the Indianapolis Colts in Super Bowl XLI as the No. 3 seed, the New York Giants in Super Bowl XLII as the No. 5 seed, the Arizona Cardinals in Super Bowl XLIII as the No. 4 seed, the Green Bay Packers in Super Bowl XLV as the No. 6 seed, again the New York Giants in Super Bowl XLVI as the No. 4 seed, and the Tampa Bay Buccaneers in Super Bowl LV as the No. 5 seed.
-The Colts, Cardinals, and the Giants in 2011, like the Panthers, were division winners in those years (Although in the Colts case, they played the No. 4 seeded New England Patriots in the AFC Championship that year, ensuring at least the second division winner to play three rounds to make it to the Super Bowl.), and all but the Cardinals went on to win it all.
-The Super Bowl would mark the third game (out of four) of the playoffs in which Carolina scored 29 points.
+The Colts, Cardinals, and the Giants in 2011, like the Panthers, were division winners in those years (although in the Colts' case, they played the No. 4 seeded New England Patriots in the AFC Championship that year, ensuring at least the second division winner to play three rounds to make it to the Super Bowl), and all but the Cardinals went on to win it all.
+The Super Bowl would mark the third game (out of four) of the playoffs in which the Panthers scored 29 points.

 Meanwhile, the Patriots first defeated the Tennessee Titans, 17–14, in one of the coldest games in NFL history, with temperatures reaching 4 °F (−15 °C).
-New England jumped to 14–7 lead in the first half with a touchdown pass by Brady and a touchdown run from Smith.
-However, Tennessee quarterback (and Co-NFL MVP; shared with Indianapolis quarterback Peyton Manning) Steve McNair's 11-yard touchdown pass to receiver Derrick Mason tied the game in the third period.
+The Patriots jumped to 14–7 lead in the first half with a touchdown pass by Brady and a touchdown run from Smith.
+However, Titans quarterback (and co-NFL MVP; shared with Indianapolis Colts quarterback Peyton Manning) Steve McNair's 11-yard touchdown pass to receiver Derrick Mason tied the game in the third period.
 With 4:06 remaining in the game, Patriots kicker Adam Vinatieri made a 46-yard field goal to take the lead.
-New England's defense later clinched a victory as they stopped the Titans from scoring on fourth down on their last drive of the game.
+The Patriots' defense later clinched a victory as they stopped the Titans from scoring on fourth down on their last drive of the game.